 You’ll need to arrange a time to meet with your manager.
 Collect your thoughts and jot down an outline of your work strategy.
 Then, set up a time to talk with your manager.
 Here are a few discussion points you may want to include:

 First, be clear about what you are proposing.
 Would you like to retain your current plan or to implement a modification to your flexible work arrangement?
 Would you like to work from home and, if so, how many days a week?
 What schedule are you proposing?
 Your manager will have to consider business needs, so be prepared to be open-minded in your arrangement.

-Express your commitment to supporting the organisation.
-Talk about your desire to set and meet goals, take on projects, and continue to learn and grow with the organisation, regardless of where or what hours you are doing the work.
+Express your commitment to supporting the organization.
+Talk about your desire to set and meet goals, take on projects, and continue to learn and grow with the organization, regardless of where or what hours you are doing the work.

 Talk about the benefit of work-life balance.
-School and child care closures or caregiving arrangements may still be a factor in your need for flexible work.
+School and childcare closures or caregiving arrangements may still be a factor in your need for flexible work.
 Your employer will likely understand that COVID-19 is still producing obstacles.
-While you can explain how flexible work has helped you personally, make sure to focus on how it benefits the organisation by improving work-life balance in general.
+While you can explain how flexible work has helped you personally, make sure to focus on how it benefits the organization by improving work-life balance in general.

 Show what you’ve done so far.
 You’ve demonstrated your ability to adapt to an ever-changing situation.
 Describe how you’ve been able to get the job done, meet goals, and adapt to new ways of communicating with the team.
 Make sure your manager knows you will continue to do what is necessary under any arrangement you reach.